 Professional Engineers Registration Bill 2019

-Registration will commence from 1 July 2021.
+Registration will commence from 1 July 2021 with a staged implementation.

 APPLY FOR RPENG